AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 One of such problems is handling the reset event in an MCU.
 A microcontroller generally has several memory options, all of which can be invoked, operated, written and erased at runtime and all of which containing their particular use and place.
 From and end user's perspective, *we want it to just work*, but that's not how it goes in research and development.
 R&D is a very nonlinear process that requires full mastery of the system being worked on, which is again completely incompatible with user experience due to the general unkowledgeability of the end user.

-With the recent addition of ARM processor support to QMK -- STM32F103, STM32F072 and STM32F303 -- the issue of MCU boot select and how to make it accessible to the end consumer is not yet well understood by the PCB designers of the Custom Mechanical Keyboard community.
-When ATMEGA processors are concerned, there are very clear and standardized ways we deal with the reset problem.

-In this article I will detail the three possibilities we have to handle that problem in STM32 MCUs; each of the three ways have their pros and cons and, just like almost everything in PCB development, design choices have to be made.
+In this article I will detail the three possibilities we have to handle that problem in STM32F07x MCUs; each of the three ways have their pros and cons and, just like almost everything in PCB development, design choices have to be made.

 ### 1.1 But what exactly is the problem?

 Of course, no one develops a solution in search of a problem.
-So, first of all, before tackling hardware and firmware specifics, we need to state **"What exactly is the problem?"** and work from there.
+So, first of all, before tackling hardware and firmware specifics, we need to state **"what exactly is the problem?"** and work from there.

 The problem is twofold.
 First, the STM32 MCUs have several boot options and we need to know which ones does what, so that we can limit those options to the ones the end user will effectively use, and how to access them individually.
 Second, we need to minimize user interaction to such a degree that designers are comfortable knowing the end user can operate the product with zero knowledge about how it works.

 In STM32 MCUs, the user will basically use two boot regions.
-The first is the **main system memory**, which starts at address 0x1FFF in STM32F07x devices (see the Reference Manual [1]_ on section 6.3.14 for the addresses of the other devices in the family).
+The first is the **main system memory**, which starts at address 0x1FFF in STM32F07x devices (see [1], section 6.3.14 for the addresses of the other devices in the family).
 The main system memory contains the bootloader program that is flashed by STM at the factory.
-One of the main reasons for the adoption of the STM32F072/071 devices is the USB DFU capability of their bootloader, that is, the possibility of upgrading the flash program memory from the USB communication.
+One of the main reasons for the adoption of the STM32F072/071 devices is the USB DFU capability of their bootloader, that is, the possibility of upgrading the flash program memory from the USB peripheral.
 Devices without this capability need a dedicated communication, called In-System Programming or Serial Wire Debug for STM (SWD for short), to have their flash memory upgraded.
 This boot option is used when the user want to re-flash their keyboard, which is not often but still needed very seldomly.

 The second boot region that the end user willl need is the **main flash memory**, located at 0x08000000, where the operating firmware like QMK is to be flashed.
 Resetting the MCU into this are is what you would expect from the word *reset*.
 It stops execution and re-starts it from the beggining of the program, which can be needed in many cases such as if the keyboard firmware has stopped due to a bug or if the keyboard is simply showing erratic behavior, or after flashing the keyboard.

-Booting from SRAM or the empty check are primarily development options which the end user will much, much rarely use.
+Booting from SRAM or the empty check are primarily development options which the end user will much, much rarely use; hence, we want to limit the boot options to system memory and flash memory.
 The problem then becomes: **how to develop a user-friendly way to make available the flash memory and system memory choices into an end product, which requires minimal knowledge about the system's intricacies and can still be reliable enough?**

 ### 1.2 How boot selection works on STM32F0xx

-The way we select the boot region in STM32 devices are through external pins and certain registers.
-In STM32F0xx devices, there are two external pins, **nRST** and **BOOT0**, and two memory registers **nBOOT1** and **nBOOT0**. **nRST** is the hardware reboot pin: when this pin is pulled low, all but some registers in the MCU are reset.
+The way we select the boot region in STM32F0xx devices are through external pins and certain registers.
+In those devices there are two external pins, **nRST** and **BOOT0**, and two memory registers **nBOOT1** and **nBOOT0** which are set in software. **nRST** is the hardware reboot pin: when this pin is pulled low, all but some registers in the MCU are reset (it has a low logic, hence the "n" in "nRST").
 When it gets back to normal high the MCU starts from memory address 0x00000000 and the bootloader program takes over.
-At the fourth rising edge of the system clock the **BOOT0**, **nBOOT0** and **nBOOT1** values are sampled and the boot option is determined according to the table at Figure 1.
+At the fourth rising edge of the system clock the **BOOT0**, **nBOOT0** and **nBOOT1** values are sampled and the boot option is determined according to the table at figure 1.

 <figure>
   <img src="../../images/reset_article/reset_table.svg" width="600" align="middle"/>
-  <figcaption><b> Figure 1. </b> Table of boot options for STM32F0xx devices.</figcaption>
+  <figcaption><b> Figure 1. </b> Table of boot options for STM32F0xx devices.
+Source: [2].</figcaption>
 </figure>

 First of all, we can ignore the three bottom options as those are only available to STM32F04x and STM32F09x devices.
 Then for the three top options, we can ignore **BOOT_SEL** that is 1 for all these options and **nBOOT0** which is marked as an **x** meaning its value does not matter for these options.
 As for **nBOOT1**, we have to remember it comes factory-set as zero, meaning that if we simply don't mess with it, we can do both the options we wanted -- boot from system memory or boot from flash -- at the expense of not being able to start from SRAM which is very, very rare on an end-product occasion so not a big deal anyways.

 In the end, we can reset into flash or go into DFU USB by only setting the value of the pin **BOOT0**: if it is high, the MCU goes into DFU and if it is low, it resets into flash.

-### The vanilla reset circuit
+### 1.3 The vanilla reset circuit

-Hence, the reset circuitry we will use is very simple.
+The least complicated reset circuitry we can use is actually very simple.
 It has only two interactions required from the user: setting BOOT0 to either low or high logic levels and pressing a button to trigger the hardware reset process through pin nRST.
 Reference [2] in page 30 shows a very simple yet effective way to achieve this in the reference design.
 This vanilla circuit is depicted in figure 2 .

 <figure>
   <img src="../../images/reset_article/vanilla_reset.svg" width="400" align="middle"/>